Raiders kick returner Jacoby Ford might want to sit down for this. Actually, taking a knee would be more fitting.

 "The advent of Jacoby Ford gives us another bright, young star," Raiders patriarch Al Davis said Jan.
 18. "I wish I could put No. 21 on him and make him the reincarnation (of Cliff Branch).
 I don't know if I can, but we're going to try."

-Branch never returned
+Branch never returned a kickoff for a touchdown, however.

 "They don't want to put the ball in the air to Jacoby Ford.
 And so, it's a weapon," Davis added.
 "We've gotta' use it, we gotta' do it better. ...
 We knew about him, but we didn't use him for a long time until he became a factor.
 And he had to prove to us, not us get him to prove to the teams that we're playing that he can do it.
 You can't just scout speed, you gotta' have it."